Ep0xy-1/File-Type-Identifier-under-work-/README.md

 ## Requirements
 Just Python 3.6 or newer.
 No pip installs, no dependencies - it only uses Python's built-in stuff, so it works right out of the box.

+## NOTE!
+This is currently under development and might take a while (since I had stopped this github thing for quite some time) but I will triumph and finish this project for I have another one that I am ITCHING to try!